Documentation Index

 -

-In the same terminal window in which you ran the previous commands, run the following command to create a SAML configuration related to your ngrok SAML edge:
+In the same terminal window in which you ran the previous commands, run the following command to create a SAML configuration related to your ngrok SAML endpoint:

-- URL_ENCODED_NGROK_ENTITY_ID: URL-Encoded value of the ngrok Entity ID* copied from the edge SAML configuration.
+- URL-ENCODED-NGROK-ENTITY-ID: URL-Encoded value of the ngrok Entity ID retrieved from the SAML action (see the SAML action documentation for how to retrieve these values).

 - YOUR_FRONTEGG_HOST_URL: The value of the Domain name from the Env settings > Domains tab.